FOUNDER OF JAINISM?

 Jainism is followed by several million people in India and by a sizable Jain diaspora in the UK, USA and other overseas countries.
 Jainism is one of the World’s oldest religions providing a code of conduct and a way of life which rejects violence, self-seeking and dishonesty.
 Its philosophy and teachings of individual freedom, equality regardless of race, sex, caste and colour, reverence for all life, human and animal welfare, concern for the environment and strike a relevant chord in today’s troubled world.

 Jain values are based on non-violence and reverence for all life (ahimsa), non-attachment to the material world (aparigraha), pluralism (anekantavad) and introspection, calmness of self and spiritual liberation by self-effort.
-It believes in friendship to all and malice to none, improvement of quality of life for all, compassion, equality and peace.
-Its moto is “Live and Help to Live ”.
+Jainism believes in friendship to all and malice to none.
+Its teachings aim for the improvement of spiritual and physical quality of life for all.
+Compassion, equality, peace and harmony are hallmarks of Jainism.
+Its motto is “Live and Help to Live ”.

 - Art of Leaving: is to live a life detached from power, position and wealth.
-Jainism does not deny us earning power, position and wealth; all it asks us is to keep a limit on them and use these for welfare of others.
+Jainism does not deny from earning power, position and wealth, it teaches to use these for the welfare of others.
 It also encourages leaving them at the right time to lead a life for the progress towards spiritual liberation.